Working with Immobilizer software for virginizing files

-To fulfill these requests, we will publish the basic immobilizer reset procedure by using external tools, not the included functions on each program, as many of them are undocumented or use custom hardware, not readily available for every user.
+To fulfill these requests, we will publish here the basic immobilizer reset procedure by using external tools, not the included functions on those programs, as many of them are undocumented or use custom hardware not available commercially.

-This procedure will also apply for the Toyota Virgin Dump collection, which is a group of files called dumps, as they were “dumped” out of the chip containing it, by using an EEPROM programmer to read such contents and not generated in any other way and also for the Toyota Corolla file and Toyota RAV4 File.
+This procedure will also apply for the Toyota Virgin Dump collection, which is a group of files called dumps, as they were “dumped” out of the chip containing it, by using an EEPROM programmer (EEPROM = “Electronically Erasable Programmable Read Only Memory”, from now on, “EPROM”) to read such contents and not generated in any other way.
+These “dumps”, are original software as it comes in a brand new ECM, with the potential of resetting the ECM to register new keys.
+Just like a brand new ECM.
+In this category, there is also the 2005-2008 Toyota Corolla file and the 2001-2003 Toyota RAV4 File.

-The automotive immobilizer system use digital codes and transponder key data, all encrypted, to allow the system to recognize the vehicle owner’s ignition keys and disallow the engine to start with just any key.
-Data used for such process is stored in a memory chip, many times a serial EEPROM, located either internally or external to the engine ECU (Engine Control Module).
+The automotive immobilizer system use encrypted digital codes and transponder key data to allow the system to recognize the vehicle owner’s ignition keys and disallow the engine from starting with any other key, no matter if it is an exact copy of the original keys.
+The code data used for such process is stored in a memory chip inside the key (no batteries needed) and in a serial EPROM, located either internally or external to the engine ECU (Engine Control Module).
+These two memory locations (key and module) are the ones compared by the immobilizer system when a key is inserted and engine starting is attempted.
+If codes in the key do not match codes in the ECM or ECU, the engine will not start.

-In most cases, the chip used as storage memory is an SMD (surface ounted device) serial EEPROM of one of the following families:
+In most cases, the chip used as storage memory for the codes in the ECM, is an SMD (surface-mount device) serial EPROM from one of the following families:

 - 24C0x (ex: 24C02, 24C04, 24C08, etc.)